-In weighing up decisions to travel to Africa at this time, Irish citizens should take into consideration the risk of restrictions being introduced during their travel and, also, the impact which responding to COVID-19 may have on local health care systems over the course of their proposed visit.
+In weighing up the decision to travel to Africa at this time, Irish citizens should take into consideration the risk of restrictions being introduced during their travel and, also the impact which responding to COVID-19 may have on local health care systems over the course of their proposed visit.

 Up to date information on COVID-19 case numbers for Liberia can be found on the National Public Health Institute of Liberia (NPHIL) website.

 Additional information on COVID-19 can be found via the following links: